philcrump/stm32-ntp-server/README.md

 `firmware/config.h` contains config directives.

-* `GNSS_AID_` directives supply a known position and estimated standard deviation error to the GNSS Receiver to aid the initial position fix.
+* `GNSS_AID_` directives supply a position and it's standard deviation error to the GNSS Receiver to aid the initial position fix.
 If these are wrong then the GNSS receiver may fail to get a fix.
 Comment them out to disable.

 * `NTPD_STRATUM_DEMOTE_TIMER_PERIOD` Sets the time period after last timepulse sync that the NTP server will advertise Stratum 1 (GPS-synced) before dropping to Stratum 16 (Unsynchronized).

 * `NTPD_STATUS_DEMOTE_TIMER_PERIOD` Sets the time period after last timepulse sync that the Webpage will show 'In Lock' before dropping to 'Holdover'.
 Does not affect NTP output.

+## Software Compilation

+This toolchain is designed for Linux.

+You must have `arm-none-eabi-gcc` from [GNU ARM embedded toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) in your path.

+Running `firmware/build -M` will pack the web files and then compile all source files in parallel.
+The final linker stage can take a few seconds.
+Running without the `-M` flag will remove parallel compilation and may help errors to be more readable.

+## Flashing

+`firmware/flash` will flash a compiled firmware image.
+This first looks for a connected BlackMagic JTAG probe, and if unsuccessful will drop back to `st-flash` from [st-utils](https://github.com/stlink-org/stlink) to flash over the ST-Link USB.

+`firmware/build -MF` will build, and if successful also attempt to flash.

 ## Wiring